ke177409/Product-Analysis/README.md

 * Regularly update film inventory based on customer demographics and behavior.
 *
 ## The Learning Experience
-This project involved a lot of troublehshooting and practice with my mentor.
-Common table expressions and subqueries were one of the biggest challenges, but allowed me to create variables that provided useful information in my analysis.
+This project involved a lot of troubleshooting and practice with my mentor.
+Common table expressions and subqueries were one of the biggest challenges but allowed me to create variables that provided useful information in my analysis.

 ## Dataset
 *Rockbuster Stealth LLC* [Data Set].
 CareerFoundry. https://github.com/ke177409/Product-Analysis/blob/main/Rockbuster.zip